AnhHuyNguyen89/CountDownTimer/README.md

 # CountDownTimer
+Count down the time with the task
-Add tasks with countdown timer
+Add task with time
+Start, Pause, Reset and Advance button
+The live time